 However, if a team manager does later update their own profile picture, the manager uploaded photo will be replaced & the new employee uploaded profile photo will be used by the Face Unlock feature.

 Where does Deputy store profile or time clock photos?

 Just as we do today with profile photos and timesheet photos, the Deputy Android Face Unlock feature will capture the photo required for timesheet approvals to be stored on Deputy’s Amazon Web Service (AWS) S3 buckets.

 Otherwise, the images taken on the Time Clock are only used in transit to send to the facial recognition service and are not stored.
 The geometric distance between primary facial features is stored and used to calculate similarity.
 If you wish to read up on the AWS Data Privacy statement, you can do so here, and if you have any questions feel free to chat with our team.

 Are there any country/state specific laws for capturing and storing biometric data?

-Please check your local geographical laws regarding storage and usage of biometric data.
-As a minimum we suggest you communicate usage of this feature with your employees.
+Please check your local geographical laws regarding the storage and usage of biometric data.
+As a minimum, we suggest you communicate usage of this feature with your employees.